 - The film must depict MOVERS WITH DISABILITIES on screen, as interpreted by the filmmaker.

-- The film must have artists who identify as people with disabilities as choreographer, producer, writer, performer, or other important role in the film.
+- The film must have artists who identify as people living with disabilities as choreographer, producer, writer, performer, or other important role in the film.

 - The film submitted must have dance or other forms of movement as the main language.